|

 1. Switch to page ACCOUNTING > Accounts Archive

-2. You will see two nav panels, select the desired account from the left
+2. Of the two nav panels, select the desired account from the left

 one